PHL-81: Design and development

 It is a variant of the Soviet BM-21 Grad.
 The Type 81 was the first in a family of Chinese self-propelled 122 mm rocket launchers.

-The system forms the backbone of People's Liberation Army Ground Force's combined arms brigade.
+The system forms the backbone of the People's Liberation Army Ground Force's combined arms brigade.
 Type 81 went through different iterations of modernization to improve the combat effectiveness.

 The spin-stabilized rocket fired by the Type 81 may be armed with a high explosive warhead or a steel fragmentation warhead.